ganeshjawahar/nlp-papernotes/notes/word-level_semantics/what_do_you_learn_from_context_probing_sentence_structure_in_cwr.md

   - Is this info. local or do encoders also capture long-range structure?
 - Edge probing model
   - Decompose each structured NLP task into a set of graph edges which we can predict independently using a common classifier.
-  - Input: Emnbeddings within given spans (e.g. predicate-argument pair)
+  - Input: Embeddings within given spans (e.g. predicate-argument pair).
-  - Output: properties such as semantic roles, which require whole-sentence context
+  - Output: properties such as semantic roles, which require whole-sentence context.
   - Data: Structured NLP tasks such as tagging, parsing, coreference and semantic roles.
 (OntoNotes)
   - Models: CoVe, ELMo, GPT, BERT vs. word-level baselines (to separate contribution of context from lexical priors), augmented baselines (to better understand the role of pretraining and ability of encoders to capture long-range dependencies.)
-  - Tasks: POS, constituent/dependency labeling, NE labeling, SRL, coreference, semantic proto-role, relation classification
+  - Tasks: POS, constituent/dependency labeling, NE labeling, SRL, coreference, semantic proto-role, relation classification.
-  - probing model: Span representations + Concatenation + 2-layer MLP + Sigmoid output
+  - Probing model: Span representations + Concatenation + 2-layer MLP + Sigmoid output.
 - Experiments and results
   - Baseline: Word embedding layer from biLM, randomized ELMo (all layers above lexical layer is randomized), Word-level CNN (to factor out local relationships)
   - mix mode: ELMo-style mix of different layers of the model.